lisp-mirror/trivial-utilities/README.md

 - [function] MKSTR &REST ARGS

     Creates a string out of all elements in ARGS.
-Each element must be printable per @PRINC.
+Each element must be printable per PRINC.

 - [function] SYMB &REST ARGS

-    Creates a new and internalized SYMBOL, named by applying @MKSTR to ARGS.
+    Creates a new and internalized SYMBOL, named by applying MKSTR to ARGS.

 - [function] SINGLE LST